coast-framework/coast/README.md

     (timestamps)))
 ```

-This is clojure, not sql, although plain sql migrations would work just fine.
+This is Clojure, not SQL, although plain SQL migrations would work just fine.
 Time to apply this migration to the database:

 ```bash
 make db/migrate